DUI Defense

 - If you are under 21: 0.02 or higher

-Getting convicted of a DUI in Cobb County, Georgia, is a serious issue.
+Getting convicted of a DUI in Marietta or throughout Cobb County, Georgia, is a serious issue.
 It could affect how much you pay for car insurance, and that conviction will stay on your criminal record forever.
 It’s also important to note that this includes first-time offenders – Georgia does not have an exception for DUI first offenders.
 That means that, if convicted, even your first-time DUI can’t be expunged (cleared from your record).

 Anyone arrested in Cobb County, Georgia, for a DUI has to appear in two separate courts.
 First, you’ll appear in criminal court (the State of Georgia v. you).
 But after that, you’ll also have to appear in a civil court to determine whether your driver’s license will be suspended – also known as an administrative license suspension hearing.